-Architectural Living and Learning Community (ALLC) – Baccalaureate architecture students can study, live, work, and engage with their faculty, all in their own residence hall (Peet Hall).
+Architectural Living and Learning Community (ALLC) – Baccalaureate architecture students can study, live, work, and engage with their faculty, all in their own residence hall (MacKenzie South).
 The ALLC provides access to architecture work labs, study space, and a gallery.

 Nursing Living Learning Community (NLLC) – First-year nursing students have the opportunity to become part of a community within Burdick Hall dedicated to helping new students transition into the nursing curriculum.
 In addition to participating in a cohort seminar led by nursing faculty within their residence hall, the NLLC provides an atmosphere with enhanced opportunities to learn from and connect with their faculty.

 Summer Prep Academy Living and Learning Community (SPA) – Students accepted into the EOP program will attend Summer Prep Academy four weeks throughout July and August.
 These first-year students will have the option of remaining in their summer housing building without the stress of relocating to another residence hall room for the fall semester.
 The SPA Living Learning Community will allow SPA students to continue to live with their EOP cohort and maintain regular contact with their summer SPA mentors throughout the academic year.

 Be advised that a prior felony conviction may impede a student’s ability to reside in campus-administrated housing.
 Felony conviction will be considered on an individual basis.
 Students may be required to submit court records and other information as required by SUNY Board of Trustees Policy to be used in assessing their eligibility for on-campus housing.